treosh/uxm/README.md

 }
 ```

-Analyze current device and connection:
+Or analyze current device and connection:

 ```js
 import { getDeviceType, getDeviceMemory, getEffectiveConnectionType } from 'uxm'